Easy Farmhouse Chicken Cornbread Casserole

 The other way is to add the onion, pepper, and celery to the crumbled cornbread without cooking it before layering it in the baking dish.

-Another option is to add the raw vegetables with the cornbread in a large bowl and stir to combine.
+Another option is to add the raw vegetables to the cornbread in a large bowl and stir to combine.

 Place half of the cornbread mixture in the prepared baking dish.
 Spread chopped or shredded chicken meat on top of the cornbread layer.

-Pour the mixture of soup and broth over the meat.
+Pour the soup and broth mixture over the meat.

-Spoon the mixture of the rest of the cornbread and gently press the cornbread topping with the back of a spatula to seal the casserole ingredients.
+Spoon the remaining cornbread mixture and gently press the cornbread topping with the back of a spatula to seal the casserole ingredients.

 Let the casserole rest for 20 minutes.

-Place in the preheated oven and bake for 20-25 minutes when using sauteed veggies or 40-45 minutes when using the raw vegetables.
+Place in the preheated oven and bake for 20-25 minutes when using sautéed vegetables or 40-45 minutes when using raw vegetables.
 Be sure to bake until it's hot and bubbling at the golden brown edges; don't overcook, or the casserole will be dry.

 Hint: Use leftover boiled or roasted chicken, turkey meat, or rotisserie chicken for the chicken meat ingredient.